SherineAwad/multiomicsGRN/README.md

 ---

-## scATAC preanalyis by Seurat as input to pycistopic preprocessing
+## scATAC pre-analysis by Seurat as input to pycistopic preprocessing

 ![ATAC UMAP](ATAC_samples.png)